 Each approach carries its own benefits and drawbacks.
-This blockchain technology does not advocate either one over the other.
-Instead, one of our first requirements was to ensure that both approaches can be easily implemented.
+This blockchain fabric does not advocate either one over the other.
+Instead, one of our first requirements was to ensure that both approaches can be easily implemented with tools available in the fabric.

-17. Which languages are supported for writing chaincode?
+• Which languages are supported for writing chaincode?